 Is it okay to burn?

-Residential burning is allowed by permit only, NO burning is allowed from July 1st through September 30th (or when King County Fire Marshal or Puget Sound Clean Air Agency deem a Burn Ban is necessary for the health and safety of citizens.)
+Residential burning is allowed by permit only.
+NO BURNING is allowed from July 1st through September 30th (or when King County Fire Marshal or Puget Sound Clean Air Agency deem a Burn Ban is necessary for the health and safety of citizens.)
 Permits are issued at the Enumclaw Fire Administration Building (2884 Griffin Ave Suite A), or can be obtained online .
 Burn permits are valid for one (1) year from the date of issue and are not extendable.
 Upon expiration, the permit holder or designee must be issued a new permit prior to burning.
 Burn permits are not sold during a burn ban.

 Prior to igniting a fire, citizens are required to check the current burn ban status with both King County Fire Marshal Office and Puget Sound Clean Air Agency.
 Both online links can be found below.